ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

   they must be somewhere else.
 Is there a way to "fuzzily" refine our possibilities to values other than 0, e.g. "this word is likely to be in position A, so it's less likely to be in position B"?
-* In the version of Hyper Wordle played in this writeup, guesses are permutations with replacement.
+* In the version of Hyper Wordle played in this writeup, each batch of 2315 guesses can contain duplicates.
-  What do strategies look if we limit guesses to be permutations *without* replacement?
+  What do strategies look like if we don't allow duplicates?
 * Are there any other games/scenarios where combining multiple suboptimal strategies outcompetes a strategy which would normally be stronger?
 * Should I find less convoluted things to do with my free time?